 Stop debugging and return to Visual Studio.

-Exercise 3: Sample Data in Blend
+Exercise 3: Hello World in Blend

 Blend for Visual Studio 2015 has been redesigned to make it even easier to get started designing and building your app.
 In addition to UI and workflow improvements, XAML IntelliSense and basic debugging capabilities are now supported.
 In this exercise, we will use Blend to create a new project and populate it with sample data.